Railways in

 Georgia, Azerbaijan, Kazakhstan, Mongolia, China and North Korea.

-Sassnitz in Germany.
-Other train ferries link with Turkey across the
+International train ferries link with Turkey across the Black Sea;

 Main Line Railways